Last Updated on

 2) Jai Prakash Yantra – guess the zodiac month

-Imagine the Earth cut into two hemisphere and each hemisphere is set into a depression.
+Imagine the Earth cut into two hemispheres and each hemisphere is set into a depression.
 This is exactly how this instrument looks.
 The hemisphere is marked with some lines representing latitude and longitude of the Earth, along with the zodiac signs on it.
 There is a small metal sheet suspended over it with a set of wires.
 Based on the Sun’s position, the metal sheet casts a shadow on the depression.
 Wherever the shadow appears, it indicates the zodiac sign at that point in time.
-The other markings are read for further calculations.
+The other markings are read for further calculations of auspicious and inauspicious moments.

 I visited this on the 18th of October, and well, guess where the Sun cast its Shadow?
 Clue: Linda Goodman would have been proven right!